Pure narrowband photon-pair generation in a monolithic cavity

 \section{Discussion}

 Here, we have presented a heralded, pulsed SPDC single-photon source based upon a monolithic cavity geometry.
 The monolithic cavity generates narrowband photons (168~MHz spectral bandwidth) at the telecom C-band (1540~nm wavelength), allowing efficient transmission of these photons in optical fibers with minimal fiber chromatic dispersion.
-The well-defined spatial modes of the cavity enable efficient fiber coupling, achieving a maximum heralding efficiency of 84\%.
-The multi-photon contamination remained below 3\% for pump powers below 2~mW.
+The well-defined spatial modes of the cavity enable efficient fiber coupling, achieving a maximum heralding efficiency of 70\% including losses in detection.
+The multi-photon contamination remained below 3\% for pump powers up to 5~mW, as expected from SPDC photon-number statistics.
 The cavity generates photons with an estimated $(96.2\pm2.7)\%$ spectral purity, and the indistinguishability was further quantified through the HOM effect, achieving a visibility of $(91.2\pm9.3)\%$.

 In upcoming experiments we will design a cavity with both facets non-reflective for the pump.
-Here, the pump accumulates a face when it reflects back that broadens the phase-matching bandwidth increasing the intensity of the side cavity clusters.
+Here, the pump accumulates a phase when it reflects that broadens the phase-matching bandwidth, increasing the intensity of the side cavity clusters.
 Since the control over this phase in the manufacturing and coating of the crystal can be challenging, we believe that a single-pass pump offers a more straightforward approach.
 Additionally, a higher cavity finesse could suppress the adjacent cavity modes within a cluster and generate unfiltered single-mode photons, at the cost of worse heralding efficiency.

 Overall, the potential of this source to produce high-purity photons with high efficiency makes it a promising candidate for scalable and practical quantum information processing applications.